-Though they might not talk about it, some women may worry about the size of their vagina and how it affects sexual pleasure, particularly after having a baby.
+The age-old question of whether or not size matters is typically directed at men.
+But although they might not talk about it, some women may worry about the size of their vagina and how it affects sexual pleasure, particularly after having a baby.

-It's small enough to hold a tampon in place, but can expand enough to pass a child through.
-This is because the walls of the vagina are similar to those of the stomach, they have rugae, meaning they fold together to collapse when unused, then expand when necessary.
+It's small enough to hold a tampon in place, but can expand enough to pass a baby through.
+This is because the walls of the vagina are similar to those of the stomach in that they have rugae, meaning they fold together to collapse when unused, then expand when necessary.

 “It doesn’t stay one particular size,” O’Connor says.
 “It changes to accommodate whatever is going on at that time.”